How UFO Finally Landed on the U.S. Chart With ‘Force It’

 Not that singer Phil Mogg, bassist Pete Way and drummer Andy Parker were in any way slouches, but with Schenker adding the final piece of their collective puzzle (check out his otherworldly solo in “Mother Mary”), the quartet was finally able to shine their talents on more ambitious and expressive numbers.
 These included “High Flyer” (a strategic nod to their wisely abandoned space-rock past), the anthemic “Out in the Street” (enhanced by Chick Churchill’s piano work) and “This Kid’s” borderline progressive assemblage of spare song parts (subtitled “Between the Walls”).

-For now, the quartet was still enjoying their first trip into the U.S. charts and some of the first truly enthusiastic reviews in their five long years of hard work.
+None of it stopped UFO from enjoying their first trip into the U.S. charts and some of the first truly enthusiastic reviews in their five long years of hard work.
 Melody Maker proclaimed the band’s arrival by stating it was “about time they were sighted by a few more people,” while, In Sounds, reviewer Geoff Barton praised Mogg as a “nasty vocalist” and Schenker’s versatility by saying his guitar playing was “scalding as the hot tap, or as icy as the cold one.”

-UFO were officially entering their creative zone, and the rest of the ‘70s would see them capitalizing on the successful direction begun by Phenomenon and confirmed by Force It.
+UFO were officially entering their creative zone, and the rest of the ‘70s would see them capitalizing on the successful direction begun by Phenomenon and then confirmed by Force It.

 Criminally Underrated Rock Albums